Diyatayal/financial_document_analyser/errors.md

 14-) Explicitly add chromadb>=0.5.23
 15.)
 Error during loading LLM in Agents.py as not specifying the model, load llm from crewai and also initialize it.
 16.)
 In agents.py it should be tools in place of tool.
+17.)
+Added search_tool to financial_analyst agent and also investment advisor agent.
+18.)
+Corrected goal and backstory of each agent.
+19.) max_iter → increased to 3 (so it can refine its analysis a bit more).
+20.) max_rpm → made 2 instead of 1, so it can call tools slightly more flexibly.
+21.)
+In verifier agent multiple lines are written without brackets.
+22.)
+Added financial_document tool to verifier.
+23.)
+Added memory to investment agent.
+24.)
+Wrong path in tools.py.
+25.) pdf not imported in tools.py file.
+26.) async is not aligned with await so i removed async.
+27.)
+Add @staticmethod if you don’t want to instantiate the class to call it.
+28.)
+Added investementTool to agents.py and added it to investor and financial_analyst agent.